Optimal Stopping with a Predicted Prior: Hardness for

 \begin{definition}[Conditional Acceptance Probabilities] Given any algorithm, and for any $t \in [n]$, define $\accept_t: [K]^t \to [0,1]$ as the probability of accepting the value at time $t$, conditioned on the realized values up to time $t$, and not accepting any value before $t$.
 That is

 \end{definition}

 The conditional acceptance probabilities fully characterize the algorithm, as we can write the probability of accepting the value at step $t$ as:

-Next, we show that we may without loss of generality focus on a class of \emph{minor-oblivious} algorithms, whose decisions for whether accepting a \bestsofar value $x_t$ at time $t$ is independent of smaller values $\bm{x}_{1:t-1}$ in the past.
+Next, we show that we may without loss of generality focus on a class of \emph{minor-oblivious} algorithms, whose decisions for whether accepting a record $x_t$ at time $t$ are independent of smaller values $\bm{x}_{1:t-1}$ in the past.

 \begin{definition}[Minor-oblivious Algorithms] An algorithm is called \emph{minor-oblivious} if $\accept_t(\bm{x}_{1:t}) = \accept_t(\bm{y}_{1:t})$ for any $\bm{x}_{1:t}$ and $\bm{y}_{1:t}$ satisfying $x_t=y_t=\max\bm{x}_{1:t}=\max\bm{y}_{1:t}$.
 We then write $\accept_t(\ell)$ for the common value of $\accept_t(\bm{x}_{1:t})$ for all $\bm{x}_{1:t}$ satisfying $\max \bm{x}_{1:t} = \ell$. \end{definition}